 1. Pa’s Cross Island Trek

-One of our favorite actives we did while in Rarotonga was make the cross-island trek with Pa.
+One of our favorite actives we did while in Rarotonga was to take the cross-island trek with Pa.
 As the name describes, this trek brings you across the island from the north side of Rarotonga up over jagged mountains and back down on the south side of Rarotonga.

 The leader of the trek is a 77-year-old Rarotongan man named Pa who has been doing this tour for the past 34 years.
 Over the years he has trekked across Rarotonga over 5,000 times promoting ecotourism in the Cook Islands.